mshima/generator-jhipster-customizer/README.md

 ## Creating a patch

-This is a recent project, a good howto or template is missing, use one off existing patches at the [repository](https://github.com/mshima/customizer-repository) as template.
+This is a recent project, a good howto or template is missing, use one of existing patches at the [repository](https://github.com/mshima/customizer-repository) as template.

 ```bash
 jhipster --blueprint customizer --customizers one_sequence_per_entity,fix_reproducibility